techprober/mosdns-opnsense-install/README.md

 ### Check journal logs

 > [!IMPORTANT]
-> To write logs to a file, you need to sepcify the log file destination in your config as shown in the follwing:
+> To write logs to a file, you need to specify the log file destination in your config as shown in the following:

 ```yaml
 ## -- Log Config -- ##